-You will learn about all the different directions food and travel writing can take, from lyrical essays to serious reporting.
-Weekly writing prompts will let you experiment with different projects and community interaction will give you support and feedback on your work.
+The majority of the writing in here will be in the form of personal essays.
+Weekly prompts will all you to experiment, and community interaction will give you support and feedback on your work.
 I will share great published essays for instruction and inspiration.
-By the end of the class, you will have drafts of four pieces of travel and food writing.
+By the end of the class, you will have drafts of four travel-and-food essays.

 "I completed my first Writing Workshops class with Diana Spechler and it was actually my first writing class ever!
 It changed my view on writing/my writing.
 Diana was such a positive force for authentically and constructively encouraging the writer in me.
 I am forever grateful."